rbicelli/usb-watchdog-control/README.md

 ## Features
 The program sits in System tray and sends heartbeat to USB device.
 The device detection is automatic.
 The only configurable options is the heartbeat timeout.

+## Installation
+You can find the compiled version in [releases](https://github.com/rbicelli/usb-watchdog-control/releases)

 ## Requirements
 USBWatchdogControl is written in C#, using Sharpdevelop.